willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/6-multibranch.md

 * Create a GitHub Repository that will serve as our mock application repository named `jte-the-basics-app-gradle`.
 * Initialize the Repository with a README file.
 * Modify the README in order to create a branch called *test*.
 Push the new branch.
-Consult Git documentation on how to create and push a branch if you do not know how, or follow the older guide GIF below:
+Consult Git documentation on how to create and push a branch if you don't know how, or follow the older guide GIF below:

 ![Creating a Gradle repo](./images/create_gradle_repo.gif)